 Position is open until filled with full consideration given to

 applications received by October 29, 2021.

 search by the position title, view the job announcement, and click

 on “apply for this job.”
 This system will guide you through

-also require the attachment of a cover letter which should
+require the attachment of a cover letter, which should specifically

-specifically address how the candidate meets the qualifications as
+address how the candidate meets the qualifications as outlined in

-outlined in the advertisement, Curriculum Vitae, and reference page
+the advertisement, Curriculum Vitae or resume, and a reference page

 Any offer of employment is contingent on the university’s